oschwartz10612/Scanner-Pro-MK3/README.md

 If you would like custom developed firmware for your application, please open an issue or contact me.

 ## PCB and Parts
 PCB files and a BOM are included in the repo.
-If you would like one, please complete [this form](https://forms.gle/WCn4ogD4mPgRPNM47).
+If you would like one, please [place an order](https://www.ebay.com/itm/194171078355) on eBay or message me there with questions about the product.